DevMountain/iOS-Public/Afternoon Projects/Unit 3 - Networking/Day 1/README.md

         `var posts = postsDictionary.compactMap({ $0.value })`
         </details>

 * Next, you'll need to sort these posts by timestamp in reverse chronological order (*the newest one is first).
-You can do this buy calling `sort` on the `posts` array. _Look at the [documentation](https://developer.apple.com/documentation/swift/array/2296801-sort) for `sort` to help you rememer what it does._
+You can do this by calling `sort` on the `posts` array. _Look at the [documentation](https://developer.apple.com/documentation/swift/array/2296801-sort) for `sort` to help you remember what it does._
     * <details>

         <summary> <code> Code Hint </code> </summary>